-The Group has no employees and the Directors have all been appointed on an independent non-executive basis.
-Whilst the Group has taken all reasonable steps to establish and maintain adequate procedures, systems and controls to enable it to comply with its obligations, the Group is reliant upon the performance of third-party service providers for its executive function.
-In particular, the Investment Manager, Depositary, Custodian, Administrator, Registrar and servicers, amongst others, will be performing services which are integral to the dayto-day operation of the Group.
+Whilst the Group has taken all reasonable steps to establish and maintain adequate procedures, systems, and controls to enable it to comply with its obligations, the Group is reliant upon the performance of third-party service providers for its executive function.
+In particular, the Investment Manager, Depositary, Custodian, Administrator, Registrar and servicers, amongst others, will be performing services which are integral to the day-to-day operation of the Group.

 As part of this, the operations of the third-party service providers are highly dependent on IT systems.
 Any critical system failure, prolonged loss of service availability or material breach of data security could cause serious damage to the third-party's ability to provide services to the Group, which could result in significant compensation costs or regulatory sanctions or a breach of applicable regulations.
-In particular, failures or breaches resulting in the loss or publication of confidential customer data could cause long-term damage to reputation and could affect regulatory approvals and competitive position which could undermine their ability to attract and retain customers.
+Failures or breaches resulting in the loss or publication of confidential customer data could cause long-term damage to reputation and could affect regulatory approvals and competitive position which could undermine their ability to attract and retain customers.
 The termination of service provision by any service provider, or failure by any service provider to carry out its obligations either by fraud or error to the Group, or to carry out its obligations to the Group in accordance with the terms of its appointment, could have a material adverse effect on the Group's operations and its ability to meet its investment objective.

 The Group has appointed third party service providers who are experienced in their field and have a reputation for high standards of business conduct.
-Further, day-today oversight of third-party service providers is exercised by the Investment Manager and reported to the Board on a quarterly basis.
-As appropriate to the function being undertaken, each of the service providers is subject to regular performance and compliance monitoring.
+Further, day-to-day oversight of third-party service providers is exercised by the Investment Manager and each of the service providers is subject to regular performance and compliance monitoring.
 The performance of the Investment Manager in its duties to the Group is subject to ongoing review by the Board on a quarterly basis as well as formal annual review by the Group's Management Engagement Committee.